The invisible waste behind our laptops and smartphones | DW | 21.12.2020

-We tend to focus on household garbage as a measure of our eco-footprints.
-But what about the waste and pollution generated making the things we buy?
+We tend to focus on household garbage as a measure of our ecological footprints.
+But what about the waste and pollution that is generated to make the stuff we buy?

 Most people think they know what waste is.
 It's the plastic they rip off their broccoli and toss in the bin.
 It's the cardboard box their new laptop arrives in, and that laptop itself, once it's no longer useful.